ShawandaMD/ShawandaMD.github.io/_posts/2019-09-29-welcome_back_habit_tracker.markdown

 ![](https://imgur.com/a/YsJ6uJH)

-5. Head into your controller so you have the option to render a JSON view.
+Step 5.
+Head into your controller so you have the option to render a JSON view.
 You want your controller to respond to both html and JSON when necessary.

 Go into your controller and choose an action where you will need access to JSON.